CGCoco Gauff

 What is Coco Gauff's world ranking?

-Gauff is currently world No. 4 and has reached a career-high of world No. 2.
+Gauff is currently World No. 4 and has reached a career-high of world No. 2.
 Track the live standings on our WTA rankings page.

 What surface does Coco Gauff play best on?